Eat Drink Man Woman: Plot

 Meanwhile, Old Wen becomes hospitalized.
 Jia-Jen is fooled by love letters she believes are from Ming-Dao, falling for a prank by her students.
 Jia-Chien's apartment investment falls through as she discovers that the apartment company went bankrupt and ran away with her savings.
-She also learns that it was Li Kai who broke Jia-Jen's heart in college and avoids romance with him.
+She also learns that it was Li Kai who broke Jia-Jen's heart in college and confronts him about it.
+Li Kai says he never dated Jia-Jen.
 Jia-Ning faces a dilemma when she begins dating Guo-Lun even after Rachel confesses that she loves him.
 Mr. Zhu's health deteriorates and secretly visits the hospital, unaware that Jia-Chien saw him while visiting Old Wen.
 Eventually, Old Wen passes away and Mr. Zhu concludes that his sense of taste has officially departed.

 At another Sunday feast, Jia-Chien announces that she will no longer be moving out; Mr. Zhu tells her not to worry.
 Later, Jia-Ning reveals her relationship with Guo-Lun and her pregnancy.
 The next dinner, Jia-Jen divulges that she and Ming-Dao have eloped.
 Jia-Jen and Jia-Ning move out of the residence, leaving Mr. Zhu with Jia-Chien.
 Troubled, Mr. Zhu begins to confide in and meet Madame Liang, leading the daughters to believe that the two are romantically involved.

 Worried about her father's health, Jia-Chien rejects her promotion.
 Soon, the sisters, their partners, and Jin-Rong's family gather for a large Sunday feast.
-Mr. Zhu announces his engagement, not to Madame Liang, but to Jin-Rong, abruptly ending the dinner.
+Mr. Zhu announces his engagement, not to Madame Liang, but to Jin-Rong, also revealing that his visit to the hospital was to show good health to gain Madame Liang's blessing.
+Madame Liang goes into shock, abruptly ending the dinner.
 Later, Jia-Ning and Guo-Lun have their baby, Jia-Jen converts Ming-Dao to Christianity, and Mr. Zhu sells the family home and buys a condo with Jin-Rong and Shan-Shan.
 Jia-Chien, no longer needing to take care of her father, accepts the job in Amsterdam.
 Before she leaves she prepares a final feast for the family in the family home, but only Mr. Zhu arrives.
-When Mr. Zhu criticizes her cooking, he suddenly realizes that his sense of taste has returned.
+When Mr. Zhu tastes her cooking he suddenly realizes that his sense of taste has returned.
 The two hold each other’s hands in the dining room, and call each other “Father” and “Daughter”.